craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/How things Work/How Alchemy Works.md

 > All recipes of alchemical clay require a base of Philosipher's Stone and some inert clay.
 Other ingredients, and all processes are specific to their recipes.

-#### Alchemical Leather / Hide
+#### Alchemical Fiber / Leather / Hide
+Alchemical fibers have been treated by alchemical processes to be tougher and less reactive than their untreated counterparts.
 ##### Elvenfiber
+Elvenfiber is a very rare material that is used to make *equipment of elvenkind*.
 ##### Animabric
+Animabric is a fiberous material that is used to create cloaks and other clothing that hold Woven Patches and other Affects.

 #### Black Steel
 Black Steel is a steel formed alchemically that absorbs light and enhances the malleability of the Weave near it.
 While this makes forging something of the material even easier than steel, the same can be said of spellcasting while such an item is nearby.

 #### Bituitem
 A powerful coal-like substance.
 When used to mark an object, the mark would remain for many hundreds of years.
 When used as a fuel, the substance burns for multiple years at the same heat as coal of the same size.

-Can be used as candles or markers when correctly shaped.
+This substance can be used for extremely long lasting candles or markers when correctly shaped.
 ##### Magical Bituitem
-Bituitem combined with Yellow Powder and reformed into markers allow for long-lasting rune writings.
+Bituitem combined with Yellow Powder and reformed into markers allow for long-lasting Rune writings.

 #### Pressigen
 An alchemical fabric that acts similar to elastic.
 In addition to its stretching capabilities, it also conforms to an edge on its own; when used to create clothes or when acting as a sealant, the Pressigen squeezes to become water-tight against the object(s).

-#### Force
+#### Pure Force
+An extremely taxing material to produce, Pure Force is a measure of magically contained pressure that acts as a solid substance.
+See *wall of force*

 #### Magical Bean
 Traditionally, Magical Beans are used to store Weave Potentia, but they are valued as tokens of friendship between Alchemists and also provide novel although potentially dangerous entertainment when planted.

 ## Powders
 #### Alchemical / Magical Chalk
+Alchemical Chalk is a common component in rituals and other magical happenings.
+It is produced by combining mundane chalk and Yellow Powder.

 #### Alchemical Thermite
+Alchemical Thermite is a powerful substance that burns extremely hot, long, and precise.

 # Common Enchanter's Products
 ## Runes